jacobgardner/ts-audit/README.md

     -   `/src/validationVisitor.ts` - The code which visits all the nodes attemping to find `ts-audit` functions/imports and transforming them correctly.
 -   `/tests` - Tests testing the transformer and schema validation
-    -   `/tests/valid` - Tests that build and run to completio (including testing bad schemas)
+    -   `/tests/valid` - Tests that build and run to completion (including testing bad schemas)
     -   `/tests/invalid` - A series of files that should fail at build time.

 ## Running Tests

 We have to set up tests slightly differently due to the unique nature of how the type declaration file does not match up with the generated javascript.
 There may be a way to fix this, but it's not a high priority ATM.
+(See TODO below)

 From the root directory: